vsg-dev/vsgTutorial/introduction/VulkanSceneGraphProject.md

 * serialization of scene graph objects to native ascii and binary file formats
 * extensible mechanism for reading/writing 3rd party data.
 * vector math classes and associated functions
-* robust manangement of the lifetime Vulkan objects including support for Vulkan extensions
+* robust management of the lifetime Vulkan objects including support for Vulkan extensions
 * scene graph internal nodes, state and geometry
 * creation and management of Vulkan capable windows, offscreen buffers and event handling
 * support for views, cameras and control of them